Qi5Lei/DFGS/README.md

-author = {Zhao, Huazhong and Qi, Lei and Geng, Xin}, title = {CLIP-DFGS: A Hard Sample Mining Method for CLIP in Generalizable Person Re-Identification}, year = {2024}, journal = {ACM Trans.
-Multimedia Comput.
-Commun.
-Appl.}, }
+author = {Zhao, Huazhong and Qi, Lei and Geng, Xin}, title = {CLIP-DFGS: A Hard Sample Mining Method for CLIP in Generalizable Person Re-Identification}, year = {2024}, journal = {ACM Transactions on Multimedia Computing Communications and Applications}, }